dkapanidis/zero-downtime-tutorial/docs/02-build-coin-images.md

 docker stop coin
 ```

-> The container will be removed automatically when stopped, because we added the `--rm` flag set when started it.
+> The container will be auto-removed when stopped, because we added the `--rm` flag set when started it.

 Next: [Run Status Page](./03-run-status-page.md)